Trying to figure out what to pack in your hospital bag for you and your baby? Here’s the list of the essentials I have packed for my 6th baby.

 Every hospital could be different, but in my experience we have not needed any of these things.

-- Binky/pacifier.
+Binky/pacifier.
 We have always received a binky.
-You can get similar ones pretty much anywhere now.
-I love these because it is all one piece.
+You can get similar pacifiers pretty much anywhere now.
+I love these pacifiers because they are one piece.
 They are easy to sanitize in the dishwasher or boiling water, and they don’t get junk trapped all around the nipple like other binkies do.

 What You Need: